ipaqmaster/vfio/README.md

   * Safely warns or fails if a critical environment disrepency is detected such as VT-d/IOMMU not being enabled in the bios, or boot flags.
 Among other environment catches before running itself into a wall.

   * Takes an optional regular expression of PCI and USB devices to pass to the VM when starting it.
-      * My favorite is `-PCI 'NVIDIA|USB'` to give it my graphics card with all host USB controllers on this single-gpu host of mine)
+      * My favorite is `-PCI 'NVIDIA|USB'` to give it my graphics card with all host USB controllers on m single-gpu host.

   * Takes as many virtual disks or iso's as you want to pass in with a QEMU iothread for each virtual disk.